MA Library and Archive Studies / Course details

 Course description

-The MA in Library and Archive Studies is taught in collaboration with The University of Manchester Library (UML).
-This is major multi-site research library with National Research Library status.
+The MA in Library and Archive Studies is taught in collaboration with The University of Manchester Library.
+This is major multi-site research library with National Research Library and Archive Service Accreditation status.
 It includes the stunning John Rylands Research Institute and Library with its world-leading collections of archives and rare books and cutting-edge digital practices.
-The Library has close links to research and teaching through the John Rylands Research Institute and Library and the School of Arts, Languages and Cultures.
-These relationships give students on the MA in Library and Archive Studies the opportunity to engage with a wealth of academic specialisms closely linked to Library and Archive Studies, in addition to benefitting from broad-ranging core courses centred on working with special collections.
+The John Rylands Library has close links to research and teaching through the John Rylands Research Institute and Library and the School of Arts, Languages and Cultures.

 Aims